mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 Hardware availability has become a pressing issue in the age of generative AI.
 ML compilation can help by bringing high-performance universal deployment across hardware backends.
-Given the presented solutions and results, with the right price and availability, we think AMD GPUs can start to be useful for LLM inference.
+Given the presented evidences, with the right price and availability, we think AMD GPUs can start to be useful for LLM inference.

 Our study focuses on consumer-grade GPUs as of now.
-We want to remark that when using an MLC-based approach, optimizations for consumer GPU models usually can be generalizable to cloud GPUs (e.g. from RTX 4090 to A100 and A10g) on this task.
-We will also update our study once we have access to more GPUs.
+Based on our past experiences, MLC optimizations for consumer GPU models usually are generalizable to cloud GPUs (e.g. from RTX 4090 to A100 and A10g).
+We are confident that the solution generalizes across cloud and consumer-class AMD and Nvidia GPUs, and will also update our study once we have access to more GPUs.
+We also encourage the community to build solutions on top of the MLC universal deployment flow.

 This post is part of the ongoing effort that brings high-performance universal deployment via MLC.
 We are also actively working on several areas that can generalize our study.